MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1012-abstract-types-should-not-have-constructors.md

 ## Cause

-A public type is abstract and has a public constructor.
+A type is abstract and has a constructor.

+By default, this rule only looks at externally visible types, but this is [configurable](#configurability).

 ## Rule description